How to Choose an Interactive Video Company

 4. Lead generation and sales enhancements

-Throughout the video, viewers are asked questions about themselves, like “what’s your role within your organisation” and “how many people work on your team.”
-This is a very strategic approach; not only is NICE inContact collecting valuable lead data, but the video then creates a tailored experience based on the viewer’s answers, showing the power of interactive video to enhance the sales process and collect sales data.
+This is a very strategic approach because not only can you collect valuable lead data, you can also create a tailored experience based on the viewer’s answers, showing the power of interactive video to enhance the sales process and collect sales data.

 5. Recruitment